 Repetition Made Smart

 There is a specific rate at which we lose information instead of retaining it.
 That is why repetition is so important.
 However, just trying to cram a bunch of information in there at one time isn’t going to work for long term retention.
 That is why when using spaced repetition, you are getting the same results, but being smarter about it.
 Your learners need to repeat their learning, but this is done in small bursts, that introduce the terms or ideas already learned back into the set.
 There is a continuous flow of old information that is weaved into the new information that is being repeated.

 Another great way to teach using spaced repetition is to provide recaps of past information.
 This will work to provide the users the repetition that is needed to retain more of the knowledge being taught to them.
 At the beginning of a new lesson, the learner can be tested on old information or provided a recap of the past information.

 Use of Time Intervals

 Sometimes having a little time away from the study material is more effective than continual access.
 Therefore, you can implement time intervals into the times between study sessions, so that the learners have better retention and fewer hours spent studying the material.
 This technique can help them improve their ability to recall the information that they are studying.

 The use of Spaced Repetition is an effective one and managers and trainers within organizations can benefit from using the method.
 When creating mobile learning or e-learning environments, perfecting the spaced repetition system is so much easier to do.

-If you’d like to know more about how EdApp can help your internal training practices with distributed practice, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+If you’d like to know more about how EdApp can help your internal training practices with distributed practice, get in touch at firstname.lastname@example.org.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.